sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 echo "looking at the size of the elements of /shared/data/" sleep 10 # making the script wait for 10 seconds - this is just so we can see it later on.
-# `du` is a command that returns the size of a folder structure.
+# `du` is "disk usage", a command that returns the size of a folder structure.
 du -h -d 2 /shared/data/

 ```

 The lines beginning by `#SBATCH` specify options to the job scheduler:

+ * The first line indicates what shell should be used to interpret the commands.
  * `#SBATCH --job-name=test` : the job name
  * `#SBATCH --time=00:30:00` : time reserved for the job : 30min.
- * `#SBATCH --cpus-per-task=1` : cpus for the job
+ * `#SBATCH --cpus-per-task=1` : CPUs for the job
  * `#SBATCH --mem=1G` : memory for the job
  * `#SBATCH -o test_log.o` : file to write output or error messages

 !!!
 Warning
 	Your job will fail as soon as it takes more time or RAM than requested.
+You might need to test it to find the appropriate values.

 Copy this script inside a new file named `mySbatchScript.sh`, then submit it to the job scheduler using :